The L2R Story

 Beyond the dance studio

 L2R’s support for young people and their social welfare extends well beyond the dance studio.
-We work with organisations such as Spirit West, Maribyrnong Youth Services, Brimbank Youth services, , Spectrum Migrant Resource Centre, and Western English Language School to support young people with education, employment pathways, social welfare concerns and other recreational activities such as sports, music and camps.
+Through a collaborative work model L2R work with organisations including, Maribyrnong Youth Services, Brimbank Youth services, Spectrum Migrant Resource Centre, Footscray Community Arts Centre and Western English Language School to support young people with education, employment pathways, social welfare concerns and other recreational activities such as sports, music and camps.